Why SGLI Alone Is Not Enough Life Insurance

 Review your current coverage and calculate your family’s actual needs.
 Factor in mortgage payoff, education costs, and income replacement.
 Consider adding a private term policy while still in service when your health is verified and premiums are lowest.

 SGLI is a valuable benefit, but treating it as your complete life insurance strategy could leave your family vulnerable.
+Do the math and close the gap.

 Jason Michael